 OT@NYU has the same admissions standards as our on-campus Doctor of Occupational Therapy program.
 To apply, you must hold an entry-level degree in occupational therapy and a master's degree.

 Your completed OT@NYU application must include the following items:

-- Transcripts: Upload copies of unofficial transcripts from every postsecondary school you have attended, including study abroad programs and community colleges.
-If you are admitted to the program, you will also need to request official transcripts from each school or program.
+Transcripts: Upload copies of transcripts from every postsecondary school you have attended, including study abroad programs and community college, directly into the application.
+Please note that unofficial transcripts must include the following:

 To learn more about OT@NYU, request information and an admissions counselor will contact you.